-Honestly, I’m not the most religious person out there so my idea of a Holy Week holiday well-spent is getting some work done with Charlie (though 50% of the time we’re just playing Scramble and Words with Friends, haha).
+Honestly, I’m not the most religious person out there so my idea of a Holy Week holiday well-spent is getting some work done with C (though 50% of the time we’re just playing Scramble and Words with Friends, haha).

 While most malls and establishments are expected to be closed during Holy Week, there are (thankfully) those

 heathen-run restaurants that are open (if not for all days during the Holy Week Holiday, a lot were open yesterday).
-Charlie and I first hung out at Burger King in Marcos Highway because they have plugs and free WIFI!
+C and I first hung out at Burger King in Marcos Highway because they have plugs and free WIFI!
 They also have an impressive Holy Week schedule where they’re still open 24/7 for most days, and then for some days just half the day or closing at 9pm, but never closed all day.

 That’s what you call business dedication.
 Haha.

 The kids were getting so annoyingly loud though that we decided to quit the place and try to see if Saint’s Alp at Katipunan was open instead.

 We got there around 4pm or 5pm, and got something to eat/drink while I finish working (C’s taken a break since he’s finished some work at Burger King already).

 This was the first time I’ve went inside and ate at Saint’s Alp.
 The place is really cozy and lovely.
 It’s got a cafe kind of ambiance and if it weren’t summer break, I could imagine so many university students in Katipunan studying there.